VIDEO GAME FAVS

 oh yeah babey i grew up playing lots of Mario Kart, and you better believe that I'm Using Tilt Controls!!

-i also played a bit of Mario Kart 64 and Double Dash growing up, but i played Mario Kart Wii to death (also both older games didn't age the best, please don't yell at me about Double Dash that game feels so slippery now). and now Mario Kart is like, the only game where i have a weird sense of competitive pride lmao, im super not a competitive person normally and im not even That Good at the game but i need to be the best Mario Kart player in the room. horrible RNG game to invest your competitive pride into
+i also played a bit of Mario Kart 64 and Double Dash growing up, but i played Mario Kart Wii to death (those two older games didn't age the best, please don't yell at me about Double Dash that game feels so slippery now). and now Mario Kart is like, the only game where i have a weird sense of competitive pride lmao, im super not a competitive person normally and im not even that good at the game but i need to be the best Mario Kart player in the room. horrible RNG game to invest your competitive pride into

 Minecraft